The Official CELPIP Podcast: Episode 3 – Free Study Resources for the CELPIP Test

 Chris [00:10:08] It’s automatically added to their accounts.
 So after they’ve registered, test takers should go and take a look and check it out.

-Chris [00:10:25] Yes, just one more.
-The Score Comparison Charts.
+Chris [00:10:25] Yes, just one more: the Score Comparison Charts.
 This is something you can find on our website.
-It provides an in-depth look at the requirements of each of the twelve levels of itself, a test for the writing and speaking components.
-We’ve also got sample responses for real test takers for each of the levels, as well as detailed analysis of those responses explaining their scores.
+It provides an in-depth look at the requirements of each of the twelve levels of the CELPIP Test, for the Writing and Speaking components.
+We’ve also got sample responses from real test takers for each of the levels, as well as detailed analysis of those responses explaining their scores.

 CJ [00:10:55] And there will be a link for that one in the show notes.
-That’s right.
+[Chris: That’s right.]
 OK, so you’ve mentioned all the free study resources that we offer on our website and YouTube, and there’s a lot of them.
-What about other resources that aren’t specifically geared towards CELPIP Tests, but that will help test takers improve their score?
+What about other resources that aren’t specifically geared towards the CELPIP Test, but that will help test takers improve their score?

 Chris [00:11:18] Well, I would recommend the CBC.